The Strength Bias Blueprint

 I created this because I wish it existed when I was starting out in the sport.

-My goal is for you to have COMPLETE CLARITY on how you should train to maximize your long term development and career achievement.
-Including specific, actionable steps you can use today.
+My goal is for you to have clarity on how you should train, with actionable steps you can use today.